- Describe how energy is carried by waves and the relation of wave energy to features associated with the shoreline

 Longshore drift can be carried down the coast, until it reaches a bay or inlet where it begins to deposit in the quieter water.
 Here, a spit begins to form.
 As the spit grows, it may extend across the mouth of the bay forming a baymouth bar.
 Where the bay or inlet serves as anchorage for boats, such spit growth and baymouth bars are a severe inconvenience.
 Communities thus affected attempt measures to keep their harbor open.

 Another coastal phenomenon related to longshore currents is the presence of rip currents.
 These involve the nearshore configuration of the seafloor and/or the arrival of wave trains straight onto the shore.
 In areas where wave motion pushes water directly toward the beach face, or the shape of the nearshore seafloor refracts and focuses the water movement toward a point on the beach, the water piling up there must find an outlet back to the sea.
-The outlet provided by relatively narrow rip currents that carry the water directly away from the beach.
+The outlet is provided by relatively narrow rip currents that carry the water directly away from the beach.
 Swimmers caught in such currents find themselves being carried out to sea.
-They may attempt to return to shore by swimming directly against the current, tire, and drown.
-The solution is to simply ride the rip current out to where it dissipates, then swim around it and return to the beach or swim laterally, parallel to the beach, until out of the current, then return to the beach.
-Awareness of the presence of rip currents is the key.
+They may attempt to return to shore by swimming directly against the current.
+This is generally a fruitless effort because they tire against the strong current.
+A better solution is to ride it out to where it dissipates, then swim around it and return to the beach or swim laterally, parallel to the beach, until out of the current, then return to the beach.
+Awareness of the presence of rip currents with a plan is the key or avoid them all together.

 12.2.3.
 Emergent and submergent coasts